19hours/sg-statutes/Acts/State Courts Act.md

 ### Sittings of subordinate courts

-6A\.—(1) Subject to subsection (2), every subordinate court shall sit on every day of the year except on Sundays and public holidays .
+6A\.—(1) Subject to subsection (2), every subordinate court shall sit on every day of the year except on Saturdays, Sundays and public holidays.

 [8/98]

-(2) Notwithstanding subsection (1), a judicial officer may lawfully sit on a Sunday or public holiday or during a vacation authorised under section 61 if —
+(2) Notwithstanding subsection (1), a judicial officer may lawfully sit on a Saturday, Sunday or public holiday or during a vacation authorised under section 61 if —

 (a) the Senior District Judge, with the concurrence of the Chief Justice, has directed the judicial officer to sit on that day or during that vacation; or